teq-niq/pingfed-automation/Setup.md

 # PingFed Automation Setup steps
 ## Prerequisites
 - Java JDK 17
 - JAVA_HOME environment variable should be correctly setup.
-- Java, Maven and Ant should be configured in Path environment variable.
+- Java,  Path environment variable.
 - A running mysql with root user credentials to enable creation of a user,  schema and tables in the mysql for use by pingfederate.
 - Ensure ports 9999, 9031, 8080, 8081 are available and not in use before proceeding.
+- Internet access
+- Should be able to launch gradlew(.bat) included in the project.

 ## The steps